blkluv/StarkTweet/README.md

 ## 🧠 Introduction

-The evolution of social media platforms has brought about unprecedented connectivity, content sharing, and cultural revolutions.
-However, the centralized architecture of mainstream platforms such as Twitter and Facebook results in limitations around content ownership, censorship, privacy, and data control.
-As we move into a decentralized future powered by blockchain, zero-knowledge cryptography offers an innovative path toward addressing these issues.

 **StarkNet**, a zk-rollup Layer 2 solution built on Ethereum, enables scalability, transparency, and low-cost transactions while retaining the security of Ethereum.
 Utilizing **STARKs** (Scalable Transparent Argument of Knowledge), StarkNet provides a cryptographic guarantee of validity without relying on trusted setups, and remains secure even against quantum attacks.
 It is powered by **Cairo**, a Turing-complete language designed specifically for writing zk-friendly smart contracts.